-Camp Attaway is a three-week summer day camp program for children with emotional and behavioral disorders.
-Held in Howard County, Maryland, the Camp offers a variety of activities designed to ensure a safe, therapeutic, and most importantly, a fun-filled days for children, as well as a weekly support and education group for their parents.
-Activities include: swimming, sports-lite, cooperative games, rock climbing, arts & crafts, nature and drama.
-We create a safe environment with a 2:1 ratio of campers to staff at all times with a child psychologist onsite throughout the camp.
+Camp Attaway provides a therapeutic summer day camp program for children with emotional and behavioral disorders.
+Held in Howard County, Maryland, the camp offers a variety of activities designed to ensure a safe, therapeutic, and most importantly, fun-filled days for children, as well as a weekly support and education group for their parents.
+Activities include: swimming, sports-lite, cooperative games, rock climbing, arts & crafts, nature and dance.
+We create a safe environment with a 2:1 ratio of campers to highly trained staff at all times with a child psychologist onsite throughout the camp.

 To nurture the mind, the body, and the spirit of children who are missing out on fun, friendship, success, and achievement because of difficulty managing their emotions and behavior while also serving as a mental health support for their families.

 Camp Attaway is a one-of a-kind Howard County therapeutic recreation program for children ages 7-13 with complex emotional and behavioral disorders.
 For more than 23 years, this day camp and treatment program has supported children who often face challenges when they try to participate in traditional camp experiences.
 Through Camp Attaway, children learn how to break out of their negative cycle and learn new skills while enjoying sports, nature, art, rock climbing, swimming and adventures of all kinds.
 Attaway also has a Counselor-In-Training Program for former campers 13-15 years old that focuses on leadership and job skills.

 “This program is a lifeline for children who struggle fitting into conventional social structures.”